Tsukechi Gorge 付知峡

 The gorge lies deep inside a canopy of Kiso cypress, a local lemon-scented tree that produces timber used in palaces and temples across the country.

 A well-tended hiking trail winds its way along a river into the gorge.
 The river and falls in the area are fed by the crystalline, thoroughly bone-chilling snow melt from Mt.
 Ontake .
 As beautiful as it is, be ready to have your breath taken away in a different way if you jump in.

 At points, the gorge walls become sheer and the scenery exhilarating.
 While you may need to take a deep breath if you suffer from vertigo, the stunning views make for some impressive photos.

 Overnight in a tent

 If you want to experience the creeks of the forest and the glow of the stars at night during the summer months, Aomi Campground is a well-equipped campsite in the area with cottages and tent sites.

 Closed for winter

-Because of snowfall, the gorge is closed to the public in the winter, but a colorful gorge opening festival is held every April to welcome the new season.
+Because of snowfall a colorful gorge opening festival is held every April to welcome the new hiking season.